 In a randomized control trial, an intervention group was compared with a waiting list control.
-Participants were preschoolers (up to age 7 years) with behavior problems and various developmental disabilities (none specifically identified as affected by prenatal alcohol exposure, or with FASD).
+Participants were preschoolers (up to age 7 years) with behaviour problems and various developmental disabilities (none specifically identified as affected by prenatal alcohol exposure, or with FASD).
 When families had additional needs, the intervention included additional sessions offering training on partner support and/or coping skills for families with additional needs.
 Results were promising.

 I did take the Triple P Parenting program when the maiden was young.
-Unfortunately they did not offer this particular program at the time.
-This one may be the best one in terms of accessibility, because if it’s not offered in your country, there is an on-line version.
-And while I’ve always found being in a group is the best, on-line is the next best thing.
+Unfortunately, they did not offer this particular program at the time.
+This one may be the best one in terms of accessibility because if it’s not offered in your country, there is an online version.
+And while I’ve always found being in a group is the best, online is the next best thing.